 Barrier-free traveling has increasingly become an indicator of quality for tourism services and a competitive advantage for destinations.
 Currently, about 140 million people with different requirements on accessibility live in the European Union (Source: GfK).
 Due to the demographic change, their number will rise significantly in future.
-This key task facing the tourism industry was a feature of the Barrier-free tourism day.
+This key task facing the tourism industry is a feature of the Barrier-free tourism day.

 The event was financed by the Federal Ministry of Economic Affairs and Energy based on a decision of the German Bundestag.